GC-public-projects/AuthuiFirestoreDemo/README.md

 ### Components explanations
 - FirebaseAuth.AuthStateListener : this interface can be implemented by an activity or a viewModel.
 In our case as the main of the composables will need the FireBaseAuth, it is better to create a singleton and call it when needed.
-- _firebaseAuth.addAuthStateListener(this) : The AuthStateListener oberves the changes in real time of the auth, thanks to it, we don't need to test the auth many times each time we need it.
+- _firebaseAuth.addAuthStateListener(this) : The AuthStateListener oberves the changes in real time of the auth, thanks to it, we don't need to test the auth each time we need it.
 - signiedInUser and signInstates : are both stateFlow, convenient to get data changes in real time thank to a listener here.
 -  override fun onAuthStateChanged : it's the only function obligatory implemented by the interface.
 It let us make some actions when the FireBaseAuth is modified